apache/mxnet/docs/model_zoo/index.md

 # MXNet Model Zoo

 MXNet features fast implementations of most state-of-the-art models reported in the academic literature.
-Our Model Playground contains complete models, with python scripts, pre-trained weights as well as instructions on how to fine tune these models.
+Our Model Zoo contains complete models, with python scripts, pre-trained weights as well as instructions on how to fine tune these models.

 ## How to Contribute a Pre-Trained Model (and what to include)